pisv/gethandly.wiki-playground/Step-One.md

 child elements from the cached bodies or by evicting the element's `Body` from the model cache (with all of its children).

-Run the test again.
-Success!
+The test case will now pass.

 Please note that the actual implementation of `FooDeltaProcessor` in the [Step One repository](https://github.com/pisv/gethandly.1st)